Directed By: Vincente Minnelli

 Tag line: "A cast of favorites in the Charming . . .
 Romantic . . .
 Tuneful Love Story of the Early 1900s !"

-The Wizard of Oz is a beloved motion picture that has captured the imaginations of countless millions over the years.
-That being said, it is not the movie I think of whenever Judy Garland (who appeared as Dorothy in The Wizard of Oz) pops up in conversation.
-That honor belongs to 1944’s Meet Me in St. Louis, a film set at the turn of the 20th century in which she played a young girl on the verge of becoming a woman.
+The Wizard of Oz is a beloved movie classic that has stirred the imaginations of countless millions over the years.
+That said, I do not consider it the best film to feature Judy Garland (who played Dorothy in Wizard).
+For me, her finest hour (make that hour and 53 minutes) was 1944’s Meet Me in St. Louis.
+Set at the turn of the 20th century, Meet Me in St. Louis saw Garland play a vivacious young girl on the verge of becoming a woman.

-It’s 1903, a pivotal year in the lives of St. Louis’ Smith family.
-Rose (Lucille Bremer), the eldest daughter of Mr. Alonzo Smith (Leon Ames) and his wife Anna (Mary Astor), is anticipating a marriage proposal from her boyfriend Warren Sheffield (Robert Sully), despite the fact he’s hundreds of miles away in New York City.
-Their next-eldest daughter Esther (Garland) also experiences her first romance, having fallen in love with the boy next door, John Truett (Tom Drake).
-We follow the Smiths over the course of several months, from the warmth of summer to Halloween night, when youngest child Tootie (Margaret O’Brien) gets into all sorts of mischief.
+The year 1903 would prove to be a pivotal one in the lives of St. Louis’ Smith family.
+Rose (Lucille Bremer), the eldest daughter of Mr. Alonzo Smith (Leon Ames) and his wife Anna (Mary Astor), is expecting a marriage proposal any day now from boyfriend Warren Sheffield (Robert Sully), even though he is working hundreds of miles away, in New York City.
+The next-eldest Smith daughter, Esther (Garland), also experiences her first romance, having fallen in love with the boy next door, John Truett (Tom Drake).

-Their lives take an unexpected turn, however, when Mr. Smith announces he’s accepted a position in New York City, and the entire clan will be moving east after the first of the year.
-Naturally, the Smith ladies are less than enthusiastic about the news, especially since they were all looking forward to the World’s Fair, which is set to open in St. Louis in the Spring.
-Are the Smiths really heading to New York, or will fate intervene on their behalf?
+Their lives take an unexpected turn, however, when Mr. Smith announces he has accepted a position in New York City, and the entire family will be moving soon after the first of the year.
+Naturally, the Smith ladies are less than enthusiastic, especially since they were all looking forward to the World’s Fair, which is set to open in St. Louis in the Spring of 1904.

-In addition to the music (which also includes the title song, performed at different intervals throughout the movie), Meet Me in St. Louis is a beautifully shot motion picture, with lush period costumes and gorgeous set pieces that perfectly convey the film’s setting, capturing the innocence and charm of turn-of-the-century America.
+In addition to the music (which also includes the title song, performed at different intervals throughout the movie), Meet Me in St. Louis is a beautifully shot motion picture, with lush period costumes and gorgeous set pieces that perfectly capture the time and setting of its story, as well as the innocence and charm of turn-of-the-century America.

-A musical of the highest order, Meet Me in St. Louis is a shining example of what Hollywood could accomplish during its Golden age, taking a simple story and a few catchy tunes and turning them into a timeless classic.
+A movie musical of the highest order, Meet Me in St. Louis is a shining example of what Hollywood was capable of during its Golden age: taking a simple story and a few catchy tunes and spinning them into cinematic gold.

 No comments: